rudicarrilloypr/hello_Microverse/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute it with an IDE or VS code

 <!--
 Example command: